 The number of Directors must be commensurate with the size and complexity of the Bank's organisational structure, and allow for the supervision of all corporate operations, as far as management and control are concerned.
 Furthermore, this number should ensure that the Board of Directors includes (i) various representatives of the shareholder body, (ii) the professional expertise necessary to foster internal dialogue, and (iii) a sufficient number of independent members in accordance with the Corporate Governance Code.
+With particular reference to money laundering risks, the composition of the Board of Directors must be such as to ensure the presence of adequate knowledge, skills and experience to understand such risks related to the Bank's activity and business model.
 Lastly, the composition of the Board must be gender balanced as provided for by the laws in force at the time, as well as reflect an adequate degree of diversification in terms of, inter alia, skills, experience, age and international exposure, which will be defined, at each renewal, following completion of the self-assessment process of the Board of Directors referred to in Appendix A of these Regulations and communicated to shareholders and the market through the publication of the document on the qualitative and quantitative composition of the Board.
-In order to ensure that the Board functions properly, the Board of Directors has established requirements that FinecoBank Directors must possess, in addition to those envisaged under applicable legal and regulatory provisions, and the number of directorships positions they may hold in other companies, as illustrated in the document entitled "Qualitative and quantitative composition of the Board of Directors of FinecoBank S.p.A." (last version approved by the Board of Directors at its meeting of 16 February 2021), which is published on FinecoBank's website, as well as in the Policy for verifying the suitability requirements of corporate officers and managers of FinecoBank's main corporate functions, to which reference should be made.
+In order to ensure that the Board functions properly, the Board of Directors has established requirements that FinecoBank Directors must possess, in addition to those envisaged under applicable legal and regulatory provisions, and the number of directorships positions they may hold in other companies, as illustrated in the document entitled "Qualitative and quantitative composition of the Board of Directors of FinecoBank S.p.A." (last version approved by the Board of Directors at its meeting of 23 January 2023), which is published on FinecoBank's website, as well as in the Policy for verifying the suitability requirements of corporate officers and managers of FinecoBank's main corporate functions, to which reference should be made.